-A description of the negotiation process will be provided in the Negotiation Guidance Notes available on CORDIS.
+A description of the negotiation process will be provided in the Negotiation Guidance Notes available on CORDIS and on the Participant Portal.

-Negotiations between the applicants and the Commission aim to conclude a grant agreement which provides for EU funding of the proposed work.
+Negotiations between the applicants and the Commission/agency aim to conclude a grant agreement which provides for EU funding of the proposed work.
 They cover both the scientific/technological, and the administrative and financial aspects of the project.
-The officials conducting these negotiations on behalf of the Commission will be working within a predetermined budget envelope.
+The officials conducting these negotiations on behalf of the Commission/agency will be working within a predetermined budget envelope.
 They will also refer to any recommendations which the experts may have made concerning modifications to the work presented in the proposal, as well as any recommendations arising from an ethics review of your proposal if one was carried out.
 Where relevant, security aspects shall also be considered.